Key Florida races head to machine recount

 On Saturday, all 67 Florida counties had returned their unofficial results to Tallahassee.
 Included in that was Broward County, which has been the epicenter of controversy over the Senate race between Democratic incumbent Sen. Bill Nelson and Republican challenger Gov. Rick Scott.

+“We have every expectation the recount will be full and fair and will continue taking action to ensure every vote is counted without interference or efforts to undermine the democratic process," Nelson said in a statement following the announcement.
+"We believe when every legal ballot is counted we’ll win this election"

-Scott leads Nelson by just over 12,000 votes or .15 percent.
-It is the closest margin to trigger a recount since 2000 presidential election.
+Scott leads Nelson, who never conceded, by just over 12,000 votes or .15 percent.
+Since 2000, there has never been a recount that has closed a margin of that size.

-Democratic Florida gubernatorial candidate Andrew Gillum conceded to the Republican candidate, former U.S. representative Ron DeSantis, on Tuesday night, but when the results began to narrow, he said every vote should count.

-The margin in the Florida governor race is now DeSantis over Gilliam by just over 33,000 votes or 0.41 percent.

-DeSantis has said little about the recount and is instead proceeding as if he won the election, appointing a transition team and preparing to take office in January.

-Gillum will hold a news conference on Saturday afternoon about the ongoing certification process in the race, his campaign announced on Friday evening.
+Scott declared victory Tuesday night, but many organizations, including NBC News, said the race was too close to call.

+“The voters of Florida have spoken and Rick Scott was elected to the United States Senate in a close but decisive victory," said Chris Hartline, a spokesperson for Scott's campaign.
+"The margin of victory is larger than any recount since 2000 has ever closed, with the average recount changing the outcome by just a few hundred votes.
+It’s time for Senator Nelson to accept reality and spare the state of the Florida the time, expense and discord of a recount.”

+At approximately 1 a.m.
+ET on Wednesday morning, just hours after the polls closed, Scott led Nelson by approximately 55,000 votes, but as counties continued to count their votes, that gulf shrunk to a razor thin margin.

+It is not uncommon for election officials to continue counting ballots, such as mail-in and provisional, following Election Day.

-The battle for Nelson's Senate seat has been more heated, with both sides filing lawsuits and trading verbal jabs.
+But the battle for Nelson's Senate seat has been heated, with both sides filing lawsuits and trading verbal jabs.

 Scott has said Nelson is trying to steal the election, while Nelson is accusing Scott of trying to stop elections officials from counting every ballot.
 President Donald Trump has weighed in on behalf of Scott, calling the situation "a disgrace."